Agentic AI10 min read

 How much do AI agents cost for a small business?

 It ranges from per-seat AI add-ons (often $20–50/user/month on top of existing tools) to bundled agentic platforms.
-Flat-priced bundles like Wysera ($299/month for 10 seats) fold marketing, CRM, and the agent into one bill, which usually undercuts stacking AI add-ons across several subscriptions.
+Flat-priced bundles like Wysera (one flat price for 10 seats) fold marketing, CRM, and the agent into one bill, which usually undercuts stacking AI add-ons across several subscriptions.

 Will AI agents replace my team?